Natural Remedies for Supporting Valley Fever Recovery

 ..."Coccidioidomycosis was first discovered in the early 1890's in Domingo Ezcurra, an Argentinean soldier.
 Some pathologists believed his skin conditions were the result of cancer.
 After tissue biopsies his illness was thought to resemble the protozoan coccidia, often found in chickens.
 To this day the name of coccidioidomycosis still represents this early misdiagnosis.
 The Ezcurra case was followed for eleven years and he ultimately died of his illness.

 By 1900 coccidioidomycosis was established as a fungal disease.
 After an outbreak in the 1930's in the San Joaquin Valley of California, this disease was given its nickname “San Joaquin Valley Fever, ” often shortened further to “Valley Fever. ” The disease threatened national security during World War II when thousands of American soldiers became sickened while training in the Southwest.
 It even affects our military today -- as seen during a 2002 Navy Seal training exercise in California when 45% of the squad fell ill.
-There is still no cure for coccidioidomycosis and no vaccine.
+There is still no treatment for coccidioidomycosis and no vaccine.

 Once a person or animal has contracted Valley Fever, the infection remains for life.
 Even if you were infected but lucky enough for your infection to become dormant, there is a risk that the disease can activate or reactivate at any time in your life to require surgeries, cause chronic illness, and possibly result in death.